Introduction to Python Input String

 print ("Name of the place where I stay is: ", place)

-This is also a Python method for reading the input string from the user through input device like keyboard and display the return value of this function on output screen or console.
+This is also a Python method for reading the input string from the user through an input device like a keyboard and display the return value of this function on the output screen or console.
 The return value of this method can be string or number or list or tuple, etc. In Python, we do not declare any data type while initializing or declaring the variable.
-As in raw_input() function, it can return only string value but in this input() function we can get the return value of any data type, Python decides as to what data type to be returned based on the variable value.
-Suppose if you have asked the user to enter the age then it will automatically take an int as the data type for the variable age.
+As in the raw_input() function, it can return an only a string value, but in this input() function, we can get the return value of any data type; Python decides as to what data type to be returned based on the variable value.
+If you have asked the user to enter the age, it will automatically take an int as the data type for the variable age.

 name = input("Enter your name: ")